hexie1995/Sequential-Link-Prediction/Readme.md

 </div>

-<h2 align="center">To run the full Ensemble-Sequential Experiments (HIGHLY RECOMMENDED if E-LSTM-D works out fine) </h2>
+<h2 align="center">To run the full Ensemble-Sequential Experiment (HIGHLY RECOMMENDED if E-LSTM-D works out fine) </h2>

 Running the experiments will take a while depending on your hardware.
 In particular, T-SBM could be a bit slow even for smaller networks.

-To run the full Ensemble-Sequential experiment.
-You have to first:
+To run the individual benchmarking methods:

 1. Download and install the code and relevant packages from: [E-LSTM-D](https://github.com/jianz94/e-lstm-d)
 2. Download and install the code and relevant packages from: [T-SBM](https://github.com/seeslab/MMmultilayer)
 3. Make sure you have installed the required environment and packages.

-First, you have to run the E-LSTM-D codes in order to get the features and AUC scores from it.
+To run the full Ensemble-Sequential experiment, first, you have to run the modified E-LSTM-D codes provided in this repository in order to get the features and AUC scores from it.
 See System Requirements for how to install the environments correctly.

 ```bash
 $ cd ensemble_with_others/E-LSTM-D/Partially-observed